US debt crisis: Congress passes deal

 President Barack Obama signed the bill into law early on Thursday morning.

-Following the deal, shares in Tokyo closed higher, while in Europe they fell slightly in early trading.'Governing by crisis'
+Following the deal, shares in Tokyo closed higher, while in Europe they fell slightly in early trading.

 The White House budget office said federal workers should return to work on Thursday.

 The deal, however, offers only a temporary solution and does not resolve the budgetary issues that fiercely divide Republicans and Democrats.

 President Obama warned that US lawmakers must "earn back the trust of the American people".

 "We've got to get out of the habit of governing by crisis," the Democratic president added, speaking after the Senate vote on Wednesday evening.

 "My hope and expectation is everybody has learned there's no reason why we can't work on the issues at hand, why we can't disagree between the parties without still being agreeable and make sure that we're not inflicting harm on the American people when we do have disagreements."